 Do you like winter sports?

 Do you prefer hiking or horseback riding?

 Is it a wine tasting trip? a golf trip? a painting trip? a culinary trip?

-Do you want to stay at a farm, a gite, or a magnificent French chateau?
+Do you want to stay at a farm, a gite, a hotel, a bed & breakfast, or a magnificent French chateau?

 Do you like small, authentic medieval villages?

 Would you rather be in the midst of the action in the big city?

 Paris… What can I say about Paris that has not been said?
 Paris is not just about the monuments, the museums, the history, the concert halls, the fashion, the shops, the restaurants, the wine bars, ...
 Paris has a unique energy that you cannot quite describe or characterize, and that is because Paris has everything for everyone.
 Whatever your interests, whatever your preferences, whether you want your day to be quiet or intense… Oh?
 You just want to walk and do nothing else?
 Well, you can choose to walk miles and miles along the Seine river, or take Rue Lepic and off to Montmartre, or stroll up and down the Champs Elysées, or dilly dally in the Luxembourg Gardens, sit on a bench, and relax.
 So many choices… equally good, equally exciting.

 Below is a selection of books that I recommend for your next trip to Paris:

 From rafting in the very scenic gorges of the Verdon to following Route Napoleon… All worth the thrill!!!